dwndland/Chapter.Net.WPF.Localization/README.md

 - **Culture and language change events:** After set CurrentCulture and CurrentLanguage will raise also Changing and Changed events.
 - **Load translations:** Using the Translator to load translations by a key from the application resources.
 - **Names placeholders:** For proper localization the translations can contain named placeholders the Translator can format.
+- **FormatterTextBlock:** Formats the given translation.
+- **FormatterConverter:** Puts the given bound values to the Translator.Format.
+- **BBTextBlock:** This classes splits text with BB code into formatted parts.

 ## Getting Started